-Cervical radiculopathy is a neck condition that looks similar to a stiff neck but has specific nerve related symptoms.
-Symptoms like pain that travels into the shoulder or arm, numbness and tingling, as well as hand and arm weakness.
+Treatment for a herniated cervical disc is similar to the treatment for a stiff neck.
+The main difference with this condition, also called cervical radiculopathy, will be symptoms that include pain that radiates into the shoulder or arm, numbness and tingling, as well as hand and arm weakness.
 I’ll cover the minor differences on how I’d treat this condition and show you how you can differentiate between this and general neck pain.

 As always, it’s still not myelopathy, which requires a trip to the ER.
 Read about that HERE.